aMLLibrary/aMLLibrary/example_configurations/README.md

 [SectionName2]
 option3 = value3  # This is a comment, it will be ignored in the parsing of the file
 ```
-For examples, please check the configuration files in this folder.
+For usage examples of the listed options, please check the configuration files in this folder.

 ## List of options